joshuasrichardson/AntHillSearch/README.md

 agents to their site.
 Follow is where the agent goes with an agent in the Lead Forward or Reverse Tandem state to get to another site.
-Reverse Tandem happens in the committed phase when an agent leads other agents from the site they are committed to to another site that the leader knows about, and from there, they each lead more agents back to the site they are committed to.
+Reverse Tandem happens in the committed phase when an agent leads other agents from their assigned site to another site they know about.
+From there, both the leader and the follower lead more agents back to the site they are committed to.
 Transport also only happens in the Committed phase, but with the Transport state, committed agents pick up agents that are either searching or at a nest, not just at